 STEAM Experiment Conclusions

 We discovered what would work better to produce the effect we wanted in this science experiment.
 Once again, we learned that white glue does not resist the liquid watercolors to leave the area white.
 We found that both white crayon and white oil pastel were able to resist the watercolors to leave the area white.

 Why did the white crayon and white oil pastel resist the watercolor paint while the white glue did not?

 The answer is simple science.
 Oil and water do not mix.
 When you paint over the oily wax crayon or oil pastel the paint is repelled and the area stays white.
-White glue absorbs the paint (even when completely dry) because it contains water.
+White glue absorbs the paint because it contains water and can absorb color.
 Mystery solved!